-Although parents in both groups are currently playing similar roles (teaching younger children and supporting older ones), there is a difference.
+Although parents in both groups play similar roles (teaching younger children and supporting older ones), there is a difference.

-Most schools are providing support in the form of remote lessons or worksheets which parents are implementing at home.
-There’s no onus on unintentional homeschoolers to develop lesson plans or design learning activities.
+For unintentional homeschoolers, most schools provide support in the form of remote lessons or worksheets which parents implement at home.
+Unlike those who choose to register, there’s no onus on unintentional homeschoolers to develop lesson plans or design learning activities.
 And although implementing this work really does seem like the hard part, it’s nice to know that the learning outcomes have already been considered and that parents are being supported in their role with tailored schoolwork.

 Understanding the challenges (and how to overcome them) from seasoned homeschoolers

 We have a lot of experience supporting homeschooling families at Cluey.
 Many families turn to us because few parents are experts in everything.
 For many, helping their children learn creatively is the joy of homeschooling, but they are very grateful for support with the literacy and numeracy fundamentals.
 For other families, the incorporation of external structure in the form of regular tutoring sessions relieves some pressure and gives their child the benefit of learning from another adult.

 “All parents have found it challenging at one time or another to teach their kids,” says Cluey Chief Learning Officer, Dr Selina Samuels.
 “Children, especially the teenage variety, tend to take things quite personally and can be sensitive to criticism from parents, however well-intentioned.
 The input of a tutor can provide a valuable additional viewpoint and help students to see their progress more clearly and objectively.”